 He’s called “The Quentin Tarantino of Folk Music” (David Harvey Presents).
 Snazzy, sketchy, sharp-witted singer/songwriter Bill Berry writes story songs which cheerfully celebrate the car wreck lifestyles of those fumbling with love’s ruins and lighting small fires on big castaway islands of hope.

 His latest album Awkward Stage (“an instant classic!” – Blitz Magazine) contended for Best Comedy Album at the 59th Annual Grammy Awards.
 Bill’s songs have been featured on Conan, Full Frontal with Samantha Bee and the Dr. Demento Show.
-Currently he is presenting his award-winning one-man musical, The Brick in theatres in and outside of the US.
+Currently he is presenting his award-winning one-man musical, Rose Petals and Ashes in theatres in and outside of the US.

 *Before you read on please note: This Bill Berry is not the jazz trumpeter Bill Berry (1930 -2002), nor the retired REM drummer Bill Berry (b.
 1958).
 Those Bill Berrys are fine and talented Bill Berrys in their own right.
 But they’re not this Bill Berry.

-This is the singer-songwriter Bill Berry who writes funny songs and performs his one-man musical The Brick.
+This is the singer-songwriter Bill Berry who writes funny songs and performs his one-man musical Rose Petals and Ashes.
 Steve Martin even sings on his album Awkward Stage!
 How much more comedy cred does a guy need?
 The answer is: none.
 None more.

 Now back to the Bill Berry at hand.